Medical expert of the article

 - the appearance of severe, throbbing, increasing pain in the area of the lymph node biopsy;

-- the discharge of blood or pus from the wound;
+- discharge of blood or pus from the wound;

 Consequences after the procedure

-Lymph node biopsy is not performed if the patient has any contraindications.
-Otherwise, it is possible to develop adverse effects.
-For example, if a person suffers from disorders of the blood coagulation system, even a conventional puncture biopsy may end up with bleeding.
+A lymph node biopsy is not performed if the patient has any contraindications.
+Otherwise, adverse effects may develop.
+For example, if a person suffers from disorders of the blood coagulation system, even a regular puncture biopsy may end in bleeding.

-To avoid post-procedural problems, lymph node biopsy should be performed by a specialist, in compliance with all the required conditions, rules of asepsis and antisepsis.
+To prevent the occurrence of post-procedural problems, lymph node biopsy should be performed by a specialist, in compliance with all required conditions, aseptic and antiseptic rules.

 - infection;